My favourite Christmas film has got to be ‘The Santa Clause’ starring Tim Allen.

-Bernard is confident when he explains to Scott (the new Santa) that he has 11 months to get his affairs in order and be due back at the North Pole by Thanksgiving.
-The contract has been formed and there is nothing he can do about it.
+Bernard is confident whilst explaining to Scott (the new Santa) that he has 11 months to get his affairs in order and be due back at the North Pole by Thanksgiving.
+The contract had been formed and there is nothing he can do about it.

-The offer was made via the business card and Scott by putting on the Santa suit accepted that offer since acceptance can be by conduct as long as it meets the terms of the offer.
+The offer was made via a business card and it was decided that by Scott putting on the Santa suit he accepted that offer.
+Acceptance can be by conduct as long as it meets the terms of the offer, which it did.

 Another issue, an agreement must be reached fairly and without pressure.
 Scott could possibly argue he was under pressure due to his son’s excitement and not wanting to ruin the magic of Christmas.
 Also he was not reasonably made aware of the fine print either or that by entering the sleigh and putting on the suit meant he was accepting to be Santa forever!!

-There is clearly uncertainty, with just one clause and no clarity on the rights and obligations of each party.
-Also was Scott a consumer?
+There is a clear uncertainty, with the whole contract just being one clause and no clarity on the rights and obligations of each party, it wouldn’t be difficult to argue in favour of Scott.
+Maybe Scott was a consumer?
 Maybe he could exercise his right under the cooling off period when he changed his mind.
-Seems pretty rubbish being Santa when the beard started growing, the weight was coming on and he nearly losing access to his son.
-Poor chap.
+It does seem pretty rubbish being Santa when the beard started growing, the weight was coming on and he nearly losing access to his son.
+Poor chap!

-…. and do they not have lawyers to advise him at the North Pole?
+…. do they not have lawyers to advise him at the North Pole?